-Students at Marywood, whether they major in Health and Physical Education or participate in sports for personal challenge, have access to a wide array of athletic facilities.
+Students at Marywood, whether they major in Athletic Training and Exercise Science or participate in sports for personal challenge, have access to a wide array of athletic facilities.
 You'll find a gym, aerobics room, racquetball courts, a weight room, pool, tennis courts and new, expanded playing fields.

 In addition to the facilities for sports participation, you'll find a well-equipped Athletic Training room which allows students in the Athletic Training Program to gain experience in the use of whirlpool, ultrasound, electric stimulation, and orthotron.

 The Nutrition and Dietetics program is located in the Keith J. O'Neill Center for Healthy Families which houses: